0n0w1c/Foundations/readme.md

 [Nuclear Overhaul](https://mods.factorio.com/mod/nuclear-overhaul)

 Known issues:
-Mining the foundation from underneath an entity, destroys the entity ([not a bug](https://forums.factorio.com/viewtopic.php?f=23&t=77571)).
-Mine the entities first, then the foundation.

 Blueprints that include both tiles and entities that require a foundation.
 Build a foundation first, then apply the blueprint.